 - It is important to make sure that there should be no grey areas in a Conditional Fee Agreement.
 This document should state very clearly whether you are liable to pay a fixed fee if you win the case or whether you are liable to pay a percentage from the compensation you receive.

-- The ‘success fee’ percentage should be decided upon at this stage and the agreed upon percentage should be mentioned in the CFA.
+- The ‘success fee’ percentage should be decided upon at this stage and the agreed-upon percentage should be stated in the CFA.

 Although most solicitors will have almost similar terms and conditions in their CFAs, there will be a few differences so make sure you read through it before you sign the document.